 Crimson Glory Vine.
 Latin: Vitis Coignetiae

 Recommended: large-meshed trellises made of wire rope to bind the trunks and larger shoots to the facade.
 The trunk and branches should be trained the same way a grapevine would be trained.
-Choose a trellis in the easy range for pergolas, and in the medium or heavy / massive range for facades and walls.
+Choose a trellis in our easy range for pergolas, and in the medium or heavy / massive range for facades and walls.